 - If you are travelling with a face mask (required by many airports and airlines), security personnel may ask you to remove the mask.

 Liquids and Gels

-Passengers are allowed to bring liquids and gels on the airplane provided each item is no larger than 100 ml (3.4 oz).
-All liquids and gels must fit in one clear, resealable plastic bag usually no more than 1L in capacity.
-Put all of the items in a clear plastic bag before you get to the airport, and keep them handy so you can display them in a bin when you go through security.
-Most airports provide appropriately-sized clear plastic bags in the security-screening area – I always pick up a few for future travel.
+To save time at airport security, place all of the items in a clear plastic bag before you get to the airport, and keep them handy so you can display them in a bin when you go through security.
+Most airports provide appropriately-sized clear plastic bags in the security-screening area — I always pick up a few for future travel.